Mantha shines in debut, Ovechkin scores as Caps rout Flyers - WTMJ

 NO RAFFL

-The Flyers traded pending free agent forward Michael Raffl to the Flyers for a fifth-round pick Monday, but he didn’t make his Capitals debut against his former team because of an injury Laviolette doesn’t think is long term.
+The Flyers traded pending free agent forward Michael Raffl to the Capitals for a fifth-round pick Monday, but he didn’t make his Washington debut against his former team because of an injury Laviolette doesn’t think is long term.
 The team wants to evaluate Raffl and make sure he’s ready for the playoffs when they begin in mid-May.

 LAUGHTON STAYS